 Karin’s background is in landscape ecology, geography and ecology.
 She also have a PhD in Zoology (VUW).
 She is an Honorary Research Associate at Te Papa and works part time for DOC.
 Karin’s current research focuses on NZ landsnails (taxonomy, systematics and biogeography) and the development of an online atlas of terrestrial molluscs.
 She is interested in community engagement in science, science at primary school, future studies, future scenarios and paradigm shifts.

-Natasha has a Post Graduate Diploma in Science from Massey University majoring in Cultural Geography and Environmental Practice.
-She is passionate about equality and community engagement.
-Dave (who you’ll meet below) has been training her in micro-photography.
+Natasha is a provisionally resisted teacher with an interest in outreach education.
+She has a Post Graduate Diploma in Science from Massey University majoring in Cultural Geography and Environmental Practice.

 Dave, is passionate about advertising our huge diversity of small native land snails.
 So far over 460 species have been named with an estimated total of 1200–2000.
 Most are small – under 3 mm – and easily overlooked.
 Dave specialises in micro-photography and produces snail posters and snail identification CDs.
 These resources he shares at the OpenLab.